Providence Church is committed to providing a safe, secure environment for children and their families.

 Providence Church believes that, as Christians, we all have a moral and ethical responsibility to report alleged or potential abuse of children.

 All staff and volunteers are asked to report ‘grooming’ behavior, policy violations, and any other suspicious behavior.
-Upon receiving a report, this team will convene to review the claims, evaluate any immediate needs for medical services or law enforcement action, and consult proper legal counsel to ensure the proper next steps are taken.
+Upon receiving a report, a designated team will convene to review the claims, evaluate any immediate needs for medical services or law enforcement action, and consult proper legal counsel to ensure the proper next steps are taken.
 The team will work with all appropriate parties to develop a safety and support plan for any child or children involved and their families.

 The Texas Department of Families and Protective Services